GoogleCloudPlatform/mongodb-docker/3/README.md

 ### <a name="connect-to-a-remote-mongodb-server-kubernetes"></a>Connect to a remote MongoDB server

 Assume that we have a MongoDB server running at `some-host`.
-We want to log on to `some-db` as `some-user` and password is `some-pass`.
+We want to log on to `some-db` as `some-user` with `some-pass` as the password.

 ```shell
 kubectl run \